Paley-Wiener theorems for a p-adic spherical variety: Eigenspace decomposition of Eisenstein integrals

 \subsection{Weak tangent space of a family}

+In order to obtain more precise information about the characters ${^w(\chi\tilde{\textswab t})}$ that appear in the annihilator of Eisenstein integrals and their constant terms, we need a way to encode represen\-tation-theoretic information on families of representations.
+This information will be a ``Lie algebra'' version of the usual notion of supercuspidal support.

 Recall that an irreducible representation $\sigma$ of $G$ is a subquotient of a parabolically induced supercuspidal representation $\tau$ of a Levi subgroup $L$, and the pair $(\tau,L)$ is called the \emph{supercuspidal support} of $\sigma$.
-It is well defined modulo $G$-conjugacy, and the set of $G$-conjugacy classes of such pairs has a natural orbifold structure.
+It is well defined modulo $G$-conjugacy (we think of $\tau$ as an isomorphism class of representations), and the set of $G$-conjugacy classes of such pairs has a natural orbifold structure.
 Notationally, we can also write $(\tau,P)$ when $P$ is a parabolic with Levi subgroup $L$.